-In many instance, data being in flight or at rest often get ignored or left unencrypted.
-Also many times, organization put away role-oriented security to allow faster production.
-This section focuses on various critical issues associated with DevOps security to understand potential linked vulnerabilities and ways to resolve them.
+In many instances, data being in flight or at rest often gets ignored or left unencrypted.
+Also many times, organizations put away role-oriented security to allow faster production.
+This section focuses on various critical issues associated with Prioritize Security in DevOps to understand potential linked vulnerabilities and ways to resolve them.

 Security in DevOps – Prioritizing It

-Organizations are required to adapt the new concept of “continuous security”, which means that they need to prioritize security, not only during the production phase, but during all phases of application development.
-Identity access management (IAM) is another critical area to focus with respect to DevOps and production systems.
+Organizations are required to adopt the new concept of “continuous security”, which means that they need to Prioritize Security in DevOps, not only during the production phase but during all phases of application development.
+Identity access management (IAM) is another critical area to focus on with respect to DevOps and production systems.